iTwin/synchronization-manifest-api-sample/README.md

 [components](./Portal/src/components) folder contains most of application logic.
 Component namings are self-explanatory.

-[services](./Portal/src/services) folder contains Azure file upload and Manifest API functionality.
+[services](./Portal/src/services) folder contains external storage files retrieval API usage and Manifest API functionality.
 Refer to each for further explanations of each API call and how the data is used.

-[index.ts](./AccessTokenGenerator/index.ts) contains all server logic needed for accessUrl retrieval.
+[index.ts](./ExternalStorageDrive/index.ts) contains all server logic needed for external files retrieval.

 ## Introduction to application workflow

+1. Upload selected files to the supported storage.
 1. Authenticate.
-1. Drag and drop the selected file or upload it the manual way.
-1. The loader with state information will be presented.
-1. When the selected file will be uploaded to Azure blob storage state will change from `Uploading` to `Creating connection`.
-1. When Manifest connection will be created the state will change from `Creating connection` to `Running connection`.
-1. When Manifest connection will complete the run the state will change from `Running connection` to `Success` or `Fail` depending on the result.
-(Runs take considerate time to complete)
-1. To upload a new file and repeat the workflow refresh the page.
+1. Two tables will be present - one for external files information, other for synchronized files information.
+1. Press 'Synchronize' button.
+1. When the synchronization is done 'Synchronize' button will become active again.
+1. Synchronized files table has updated information.

+## Useful tips

+1. If you have a corrupted connection or you want to have a new connection - change the name of 'connectionName' property in `./Portal/src/setup.ts` to the new value.
+1. Create free trial account for SharePoint: https://www.microsoft.com/en-us/microsoft-365/enterprise/office-365-e3?activetab=pivot%3aoverviewtab